-Engagement partner is the partner or other person in the audit organization who is responsible for theaspiring engagement and its performance, and for the audit report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.partners and serving engagement partners who provide assurance services for audits of financial statements.
-This IES does not specify professional development for other roles that a professional accountant plays in relation to other assurance and related services.
+Engagement partner is the partner or other person in the audit organization who is responsible for the engagement and its performance, and for the audit report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.

-Explanation: This term is consistent with that established by the International Auditing and Assurance Standards Board (IAASB).
+2.7.
+Explanation: This term is consistent with that established by Glossary of Terms.
+Additional terms from the International Auditing and Assurance Standards Board (IAASB). pronouncements have also been included in the Explanatory Material.